 When BMW designed the first X5, it had no frame of reference or history designing SUVs.
-It is no surprise then that its design derivative from their station wagons of the day.
+Consequently, It is no surprise that its design was derivative of their station wagons of the day.
 In fact, if you look at the E53 from the waist up and ignore the wheel-to-fender proportions, it very much looks like a station wagon, as shown below in a comparison with the BMW E39 wagon of the same era:

 Because of its wagon-esque (and thus car-like) proportions, the first generation of the X5 was dynamic and exciting.
 The large-diameter wheels and the large wheel wells clearly differentiated from a car, but the greenhouse and high character line that intersected the door handles kept it familiar to the BMW customer base.

 Speaking of that character line, in typical BMW 90s fashion, the crease was quite complex, with multiple radii that created an interesting profile made of concave and convex surfaces.
 That type of surface treatment disappeared in the early 2000s, when BMW introduced its “flame surfacing” design language that replaced these complex creases with simpler yet dramatic lines that were made to look like canvas stretched over a wireframe.

 With the E70, BMW took the same design theme but further differentiated it from their car models.
 Notice how the C-pillar in the E70 is thicker, while the rear quarter panel glass is smaller.
 This change of glass-to-metal proportion is enough to distance the profile from that of station wagon.
 BMW also made the fender flares smoother and subtler; that surface treatment toned down the sportiness of the vehicle, while adding substance.